Luizerko/ai_choreo/README.md

 Special thanks to my supervisors, [Mariel Pettee](https://marielpettee.com/) and [Ilya Vidrin](https://www.ilyavidrin.com/), for all their guidance, and to my work partner, Zixuan Wang, for developing [her pipeline](https://github.com/wang-zixuan/AI-Choreo-Duets/tree/main) alongside mine.

-## Duet ChorAIgraphy
+## Duet ChorAIgraphy: Using GNNs to Study Duets

 <div align="center">
     <img src="https://github.com/Luizerko/ai_choreo/blob/master/assets/duet_choraigraphy_logo.png", width="450">
 </div>

-### Duet ChorAIgraphy: Implementing Pipelines Using GNNs to Study Duet Dances

 Duet ChorAIgraphy aims to implement two pipelines using Graph Neural Networks (GNNs) to study dance duets.
 The project focuses on two main aspects:

 1. **Interpretability of Movements:** A pipeline that learns about the connection between the dancers' bodies in different dance sequences.

 2. **Generation of New Sequences:** A pipeline that uses these learned connections to generate new dance sequences.

 Below, I discuss each of these pipelines in more detail and present some results.
 For a more comprehensive explanation of the models, I encourage you to check the `models` directory, which contains their implementations as well as more complete documentation on both.